psehgaft/Hybrid_cloud_ecosystems/README.md

 Logon to the Hub Cluster ACM, OCP-01 and OCP-02 console using your OpenShift credentials.

-Go to the OpenShift console and log in with your credentials username: admin and password: DevNationDayDec12
+Go to the OpenShift console and log in with your credentials username: admin and password: [PASSWORD] `DevNationDayDec12``

 ![ACM all clusters](./images/openshift-login.png)